eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 If you ever need to search any posts, you can go to the search section and have your keywords entered.

 ## Language
+English will be the primary language here.
+Although from time to time you might encounter Tagalog or [Hiligaynon](https://en.wikipedia.org/wiki/Hiligaynon_language) terminologies in my posts, rest assured I will provide my own translation with the given context.
+Non-English terms will appear in *italics*.

 I will refrain from using LLMs to write every idea down or convey what I want to say.
 Although I might use writing assistants which are particularly powered by LLMs to enhance my vocabulary and refine my drafts.
 I guarantee that the use of AI and LLMs in my posts is minimal and are only used for writing refinement *(unless there is an absolute other reason why I must)*.